Definition of

 The situation in Spain during the Civil War

-One of the most dramatic periods in Spanish history is the Civil War .
-It was the result of an attempted coup d'état perpetrated by Francisco Franco and those in favour of an authoritarian and anti-democratic regime.
+One of the most dramatic periods in Spanish history is that of the Civil War .
+It was a consequence of an attempted coup d'état perpetrated by Francisco Franco and those supporters of an authoritarian and undemocratic regime.

-This first blow did not have favourable results for the military , but from it a strong guerrilla war was unleashed in which many fighters died, both from the Republican side (who defended the legitimacy of the Popular Front government and political activists belonging to Marxism , anarchy and the workers' party ) and from the Francoist side (formed by the high command of national security, the Catholic Church and the bourgeois and conservative right).
+This first coup did not have favorable results for the military , but from it a strong guerrilla was unleashed in which many fighters died, both on the side of the Republicans (who defended the legitimacy of the Popular Front government and political activists belonging to Marxism , to anarchy and the workers' party ) and that of the Francoists (formed by the high command of national security, the Catholic church and the bourgeois and conservative right).

 This conflict began in 1936 and ended on April 1, 1939 , when General Franco publicly declared his victory and established himself in power, in a dictatorship that would last 36 regrettable years .
-To avoid being killed or tortured, many people from both sides went into exile during the war ; however, when it ended, the majority of individuals who had to leave their land were republicans or those who had an open mind, since the dictator annulled all political parties and unions and ordered the persecution of not only their leaders, but all those citizens who supported them.
+To avoid being killed or tortured, many people on both sides went into exile during the war ; However, when it ended, the majority of individuals who had to leave their land were republicans or those who had open thinking, since the dictator annulled all political parties and unions and ordered the persecution of not only their leaders, but all those citizens who supported them.

-The countries that received the greatest number of Spanish exiles were France , Morocco and Latin American nations such as the Dominican Republic , Cuba , Mexico and Argentina .
+The countries that received the largest number of Spanish exiles were France , Morocco and Latin American nations such as the Dominican Republic , Cuba , Mexico and Argentina .

-One of the most notable consequences of mass exile is the loss of a generation ; in the case of Spain , it was one of the generations considered to be the best educated in history (after the Golden Age ); fabulous poets and storytellers, scientists, politicians and health workers had to leave their land and settle elsewhere in order to save their lives.
+One of the most notable consequences of mass exiles is the loss of a generation ; In the case of Spain , it was one of the generations that is considered best formed in history (after the Golden Age ); Fabulous poets and storytellers, scientists, politicians and health workers had to leave their homeland and settle somewhere else in order to save their lives.

-Economically, the mass exile brought about a setback, given the numerous casualties and losses experienced during the guerrilla .
-This in turn caused a lack of scientific and cultural growth, which would not be restored until decades later, during the period of the Spanish Transition .
+Economically, the mass exile resulted in a delay, given the numerous casualties and losses experienced during the guerrilla .
+This in turn caused a lack of scientific and cultural growth, which would not be recomposed until dozens of years later, in the period of the Spanish Transition .